Particulate: Feed-Forward 3D Object Articulation: Experiments

-\paragraph{Evaluation datasets.} We evaluate \method on the test split of PartNet-Mobility~\cite{xiang20sapien:}, which contains $7$ common categories.
-In addition, we introduce a new challenging benchmark for the 3D articulation estimation task, which contains $220$ high-quality articulated objects spanning $13$ categories crafted by Lightwheel and released under CC-BY-NC license~\cite{simready2025}.
+We evaluate \method on the test split of PartNet-Mobility~\cite{xiang20sapien:}, which contains $7$ common categories.
+In addition, we introduce a new challenging benchmark for the 3D articulation estimation task, which contains $243$ high-quality articulated objects spanning $14$ categories crafted by Lightwheel and released under a CC-BY-NC license~\cite{simready2025}.